learn-co-curriculum/hs-forms-study-guide/README.md

 How does Twitter post your tweets?
 How does facebook upload your photos?
 How does tumblr air your most secret guilty pleasures?
 All of these web applications take in information from a user, mutate that information, and then display it back.
 We’re going to teach you guys how to do this with forms.

-Forms are kind of like an envelope that holds information that we are sending from the front end of our application (where a user is typing information in the browser) to the back end where our models modify and store info.
+HTML forms are kind of like an envelope that holds information that we are sending from the front end of our application (where a user is typing information in the browser) to the back end where our models modify and/or store info.

 This envelope is created with form tags that have two attributes called `action` and `method`.
-A standard form tag looks like this:
+A standard HTML form tag looks like this:

 ```html
 <form action="/tweets" method="POST">